TopChiller can design and manufacture all types of welder chillers for you

 TopChiller is a unique manufacturer and supplier of welding chillers since 1999.
 We offer the full solutions to any application and for any specifications on your welder chillers.

 TopChiller has the most complete line of welder chillers and welder coolers available for all your welding processes.

 With welder chillers from 0.5 tons to 25 tons, we have the process chiller solution to meet your specific welding needs.

 A welder chiller or welder cooler is the ideal recirculating water cooling system for your welding machines and welding process.

 When the welding machine is working, it will generate a lot of heat, especially the handle and the torch.

 If it is not equipped with a welder chiller for timely cooling, the welding machine will burn the handle and the torch seriously, which will affect the quality of the welding and shorten the life of your welding machine.

-Welder chiller is providing a constant cold water source for cooling your welder and welding process and keep all at a proper temperature.
+The welder chiller is providing a constant cold water source for cooling your welder and welding process and keeps all at a proper temperature.
 This is the function of using a welding chiller.

 High-quality welder chiller/welder cooler manufactured by TopChiller features below advantages: